-Instacart’s business model relies on enabling an easy set up for grocery stores, the comfort for customers to get their shopping delivered at home, and an additional income stream for personal shoppers.
-Instacart makes money by charging service fees, via memberships, and by running performance advertising on its platform.
+Instacart’s business model enables an easy setup for grocery stores, the comfort for customers to get their shopping delivered at home, and an additional income stream for personal shoppers.
+Instacart makes money by charging service fees via memberships and running performance advertising on its platform.

 The Amazon of grocery: an old idea that burned almost a billion at the apex of the dot-com bubble, become commercially viable